 Generally, the platform collects information when you complete your profile, make payment, and interact with the app.
 Besides using the information to pair you up with potential partners, Tinder also shares the collected data with promotion partners and advertisers.
-The app ensures robust protection on the stored data to ensure your Tinder privacy is secured at all times.
+The app ensures robust protection of the stored data to ensure your Tinder privacy is secured at all times.

-Are there Tinder safety features?
+Are there any Tinder safety features?

-Tinder is well-aware of the safety concerns of its 75 million monthly active users and has introduced features to minimize the risk of online dating.
+Tinder is well aware of the safety concerns of its 75 million monthly active users and has introduced features to minimize the risk of online dating.

 - Photo verification – Look for the blue tick on the profile picture amongst your potential matches.
 The blue tick indicates that the user has verified that they are not bots by submitting a couple of selfies with specific poses.